BenHiramTaylor/strongbow-backtester/README.md

 ClosedAtPrice float64 `csv:"ClosedAtPrice"`

 // ClosedAtTime is a string representation of the timestamp in which we exited the trade.
-ClosedAtTime string `csv:"ClosedAtTime"`
+ClosedAtTime time.Time `csv:"ClosedAtTime"`

-// ConfirmedAtPrice is the price value at which the confirmation candle was marked as confirmed.
-ConfirmedAtPrice float64 `csv:"ConfirmedAtPrice"`

-// ConfirmedAtTime is a string representation of the timestamp in which the confirmation candle closed.
-ConfirmedAtTime string `csv:"ConfirmedAtTime"`

-// MoveToBreakEvenAt is the price value at which the trade is configured to move the stop to break even.
-MoveToBreakEvenAt float64 `csv:"MoveToBreakEvenAt"`

-// IDRHigh is the price value for the IDRHigh bounds.
-IDRHigh float64 `csv:"IDRHigh"`

-// IDRLow is the price value for the IDRLow bounds.
-IDRLow float64 `csv:"IDRLow"`

-// DRHigh is the price value for the DRHigh bounds.
-DRHigh float64 `csv:"DRHigh"`

-// DRLow is the price value for the DRLow bounds.
-DRLow float64 `csv:"DRLow"`

-// Win is a boolean column for if the trade was a winner or not.
-Win bool `csv:"Win"`

 // TakenAtDate is a string representation for the DATE part only of the TakenAt field.
 TakenAtDate string `csv:"TakenAtDate"`

 // TakenAtDate is a string representation for the TIME part only of the TakenAt field.
 TakenAtTime string `csv:"TakenAtTime"`

+// Win is a boolean column for if the trade was a winner or not.
+Win bool `csv:"Win"`

+// ProfitPercentage is a float representing the total gain or loss, 1.0 would be no change Profit float32 `csv:"Profit"`
 }
 ```